accelazh/accelazh.github.io/_posts/2014-04-1-Devstack-Config-And-Pitfalls.md

   * Swift on defaut log to /dev/log, i.e. /var/log/syslog

-  * All right, so after all the correct setup, log is the best place to find "ERROR".
+  * All right, so after all the correct setup, log is the best place to find ERROR.